281 FRIDAY 3 APRIL 2015

 The Song Is You – Frank Sinatra

-Aside from his usual standards, such us “New York, New York” and “My Way”, this is one of the first Sinatra songs I associated with him.
+Aside from his usual standards, such as “New York, New York” and “My Way”, this is one of the first Sinatra songs I associated with him.
 I first thought it was a stunning ballad; the lyrics were charming and heartfelt.
-Years later, I realised that was the way the great Jerome Kern and the outstanding Oscar Hammerstein ruled.
+Years later, I realised that was how the great Jerome Kern and the outstanding Oscar Hammerstein ruled.
 They knew how to do their stuff.

 Song Title: The Song Is You – 1932 Genre: Musical Artist: Frank Sinatra Composer: Jerome Kern Lyricist: Oscar Hammerstein II Album: The Capitol Years

 Favourite Lyrics: I alone have heard this lovely strain / I alone have heard this glad refrain / Must it be forever inside of me? / Why can’t I let it go?
 Why can’t I let you know?

 This is a fun one.
 Stereophonic Sound comes from the film adaptation of “Silk Stockings”, Cole Porter’s last stage musical.
 In the number in question, Fred Astaire and Janis Paige explain to a group of Russian what actually brings the audiences to the movie houses; technology.

 Be it stereophonic sound and Cinemascope in the 1950s or Dolby surround and 3D in the 2010s, there’s no doubt that those are the things that keep bringing audiences back into the cinemas.
 True, some may care for the plot and the actors, but others may care even more if you throw in “… glorious technicolour, breathtaking Cinemascope or Cinerama, vista vision, superscope or Todd-A-O and stereophonic sound … And stereophonic sound!”